 Would you be willing to give my health coaching a try if it could help you to solve your weight and health issues?

-Women of color and African descendants have been knocked unconscious by the conflicting demands of their culture.
+Women of color and African descendants have been knocked unconscious, at times, by the conflicting demands of their culture.
 The prevalence of high blood pressure and its many complications within our communities is staggering.
-But you and I are waking up to it.
+But you and I are waking up to our healing possibilities.

 Healing from conditions such as PMS, chronic fatigue syndrome from taking care of too many people is almost always enhanced when we realize that we are not alone in our suffering.
 We have come to the realization that our problems are occurring in a cultural context that’s often unsupportive to us.